A large language model-type architecture for high-dimensional molecular potential energy surfaces: Introduction

-However, for obtaining multidimensional potentials, the amount of data needed to train these models could also grow steeply and additionally, when accurate electron correlation information is needed, as noted above, the training cost may be prohibitive.
+Recently, many groups have used machine learning methods to compute accurate potential energy surfaces. \cite{waters_transfer_nnp,ml_compare_paesani, waters_nnp,H+CH3OH_NNP,H2+SH_NNP,critical_compare_nnp,dft-ccsd-transfer_nnp,H2O++H2_NNP,C2H5nnp_miller,Aspuru-Guzik-ML-QC} However, for obtaining multidimensional potentials, the amount of data needed to train these models could also grow steeply, and additionally, when accurate electron correlation information is needed, as noted above, the training cost may be prohibitive.

-The complexity of obtaining such neural network(NN) models may be seen from the density of the edges on the right side of Figure \ref{NN-full}.
+The complexity of obtaining accurate neural network(NN) models may be understood from the density of the edges on the right side of Figure \ref{NN-full}.
 Here, the multi-dimensional electronic potential energy surface for a simple water wire system, depicted as a graphical chain with individual water molecules shown as nodes, is extrapolated using the neural network on the right.
 The gray edges represent the neural network weights that need to be computed through training, and the density of such edges, represents the complexity of the training problem.
-Figure \ref{NN-full} does not account for the steep algebraic scaling needed to compute the training data (or span of $\bar{x}$ in Figure \ref{NN-full}) within the training set.
-Due to such reasons, the largest system studied to date using couple-cluster data is $H_9O_4^+$\cite{waters_nnp} (with absolute error of 0.09 kcal/mol), and the resultant model shows limited transferability to $H_{13}O_6^+$ where the mean absolute error is is found to be 1.32 kcal/mol\cite{waters_transfer_nnp,BPNN,nnp_review1}.
-Water clusters, of course, have received great attention here due to their broad and fundamental significance\cite{Johnson-Jordan-H+-water-cluster-sizes,johnson-jordan-21mer,admp-21mer,admp-21mer-2,Johnson-Jordan-Zundel-JCP,Johnson-Jordan-Zundel-Science,zundel-scott,Asmis-Zundel,HDMeyer-Zundel-1,Johnson-Zundel-OH-H2O-quantum,JohnsonOH-Science} and also due to challenges posed to both experiment and theory\cite{johnson-jordan-21mer,admp-21mer,admp-21mer-2,Johnson-Jordan-Zundel-JCP,Johnson-Jordan-Zundel-Science,HDMeyer-Zundel-1,zundel-scott}.
+Figure \ref{NN-full} does not account for the steep algebraic scaling needed to compute the training data (which is generally represented by the span of the nuclear coordinates variable, $\bar{x}$ in Figure \ref{NN-full}) within the training set.
+Due to such reasons, the largest system studied to date using Coupled-Cluster data is $H_9O_4^+$\cite{waters_nnp} (with absolute error of 0.09 kcal/mol).
+Furthermore, the resultant neural network model shows limited transferability and the mean absolute error for $H_{13}O_6^+$, using this model is found to be 1.32 kcal/mol\cite{waters_transfer_nnp,BPNN,nnp_review1}.
+It is precisely this transferability problem that we address in this paper.
+In contrast to the above listed studies, the machine learning methods developed here result in 0.36 kcal/mol accuracy for the Coupled Cluster level potential energy surface for the complex protonated 21-water cluster (H$_{64}$O$_{21}^+$) system.